gemmas95/tech-test-expogroup/exercise4/README.md

 $ npm test
 ```

 > I don't implement flux in order not to do overengineering and have more time to focus on the other exercises and testing.
-But it would be a good implementation in a app with more complexity in order to have a unidirectional data flow.
+But it would be a good implementation in a app with more complexity to have a unidirectional data flow.